Episode 2: (Re)cherchez la Machine

 Video Images in TTL

 So, what does it take to produce a composite video signal by binary circuits?
 Just a clock and a couple of 4-bit counter chips (as there are plenty in the 74xx series), known as sync chain.
 On each clock pulse, we'll trigger the input of the first counter chip, and each time this overflows and resets, it will clock the higher order one in turn.
-By this, we're dividing an horizontal line in a series of pixels (or, rather, we really should speak of pels here, as in Picture ELement, the term prefered by video engineering folks) and we may access a count of the pixels by powers of two at any of the output pins of the conter chips (1H, 2H, 4H, 8H, …).
+By this, we're dividing an horizontal line in a series of pixels (or, rather, we really should speak of pels here, as in Picture ELement, the term prefered by video engineering folks) and we may access a count of the pixels by powers of two at any of the output pins of the counter chips (1H, 2H, 4H, 8H, …).
 Now it's just a matter of a simple combination of AND gates to discern, when it's time to produce a H SYNC signal and also to determine H BLANK time.
 As we reach the end of a line, we'll produce a H RESET signal to reset the counter chain and start over for the next line.

 In the following example, a clock running at 7 MHz provides a CLOCK pulse, which is divided 29 times by the horizontal sync chain (2 × 4-bit counters and 1 flip-flop for an extra bit) to count up to 452 raster points (or pels):